-When requesting removability for a label, we tend to ask lots of questions and then ask the customer to test recommendations for suitability in that particular application.
-There are many things to take into account to choose the right adhesive, here we will explain the main items to keep in mind.
+When requesting removability for a label, we tend to ask lots of questions and then ask the customer to test recommendations for suitability in that application.
+There are many things to consider choosing the right adhesive, here we will explain the main items to keep in mind.

 It is very important that you don’t mistake removability with repositionability, the latter meaning that the label can be repositioned on the packaging for 20 to 30 minutes, without damage being done.
 Only after the passing of this short period of time does it permanently adhere.

 The key to helping your label supplier make a good recommendation for your removable label is to advise them of the substrate to which the label is being applied.

 Temperature.
 It’s very important to know what temperature the adhesive will be applied to the packaging, because under different circumstances different needs must be met.

 - Service temperature is defined in a range where the adhesive can function properly after being applied, this is a wide range from about -65º F to +200º F. (specialty products can go beyond these ranges)

 - Minimum application temperature is the range of temperature when the adhesive can be affixed to the packaging.
 The adhesive is to some extent a liquid; therefore, it needs to be able to flow.
 In cold temperatures (e.g. frozen goods) special adhesives are needed, because an ordinary one will freeze, which would reduce the adherence of the label.
 The first 24 hours are crucial, this is roughly the time interval when minimum application temperature affects an adhesive.
 “All temperature” adhesives are available, however due to its high price, you should only use it when specifically needed.

 While labeling may not be rocket science, it can have its nuances.
 You’ve invested your time and energy into your product, do you really want or need to be a label connoisseur as well?
 Let our experts guide you through the labeling process to help ensure that you’re making the best decisions.
 Request a free quote for your custom label project.